hazraChandrima/vimrc/README.md

 Anyways, I'll be switching to NeoVim very soon, so I just wanted to start with Vim first.

-And most importantly, this is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode
+And most importantly, this is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.

 ## What does it look like??